 Cases of acute liver failure have been reported in patients receiving multiple concomitant medications and with serious underlying medical conditions.
 Other reported hepatic reactions include hepatitis, increases in liver enzymes, and hyperbilirubinemia.
-Interrupt Bortezomib for Injection therapy to assess reversibility.
+Interrupt bortezomib therapy to assess reversibility.
 There is limited rechallenge information in these patients.